 Geographical distribution of Woolen Textile Industry in India:

-- Most of the woolen textile mills in India are situated in Punjab with Dhariwal being the largest centre.
-The other centers are Amritsar and Ludhina.
+- Most of the woolen textile mills in India are situated in Punjab with Dhariwal being the largest center.
+The other centers are in Amritsar and Ludhiana.

 - The other important centers are Kanpur and Agra in Uttar Pradesh, Jaipur in Rajasthan, Gwalior in Madhya Pradesh, Jamnagar in Gujarat, Mumbai in Maharashtra, Bangalore in Karnataka and Srinagar in Kashmir.